My shining athletic moment was when my high school yearbook mislabelled me as the student who won the city-wide cross country meet.

 - UBC Boathouse: Located in Richmond.
 Register here for beginner rowing and paddling courses.

 - Day of the LongBoat: An annual event that brings thousands of UBC students to Jericho Beach for one of the largest voyageur canoe race in the world.
-This year it takes place on October 1 and 2; register by September 19, 2022.
+This year it takes place on September 30 and October 1; register by September 17, 2023.